dog-days/create-react-boilerplate-app/README.md

 ]
 ```

+Want more config,we can create `config/historyApiFallback.js` by running `yarn || npm run cover historyApiFallback.js` or create the file manually.

-Want more config,we can create `config/historyApiFallback.js`.The format is same as webpack-dev-server [historyApiFallback](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback).
+The format is same as webpack-dev-server [historyApiFallback](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback).

 ```js
 module.exports = {